 The Audit Committee comprises of the Independent non-Executive Director, Mr. St. S. Anastasiades (Chairman), Mr. C. St. Galatariotis (non-Executive Director) and Mr. I. Savvides (Independent non-Executive Director).
-Mr. I. Savvides was appointed on the 25th of May 2023 to fill the vacant position that arose due to the retirement of Mr. A. Mikellides member of the Committee until the 25th of May 2023.
 The majority of the members of the Audit Committee, including the Chairman, are Independent non-Executive Directors.
-The Committee met four times during 2023.
+The Committee met five times during 2024.
 The Committee meetings provide a forum for reporting by the Group's external and internal auditors who have access to the Committee for independent discussion, without the presence of Executive Directors.